I Don't Wanna Live Forever: Commercial performance

-In the United States, "I Don't Wanna Live Forever" debuted at number six on the Billboard Hot 100, becoming Zayn's second top-10 single as a solo artist and Swift's 20th top 10.
+In the United States, "I Don't Wanna Live Forever" debuted at number six on the Billboard Hot 100, one of the few record charts in the world to combine sales and streaming with airplay data.
+On the chart, it became Zayn's second top-10 single as a solo artist and Swift's 20th top 10.
 On the Digital Song Sales chart, it debuted at number one, becoming Zayn's second song as a solo artist and Swift's 11th song to reach number one.
 The single peaked at number two on the Billboard Hot 100 chart dated March 4, 2017, becoming the highest-charting single from the Fifty Shades franchise, surpassing Ellie Goulding's "Love Me like You Do" (2015) and the Weeknd's "Earned It" (2014), which both peaked at number three.
 It was Zayn's second top-five single as solo artist and Swift's 11th top-five single on the Hot 100.
 On Billboards airplay charts, the single peaked at number two on both Adult Top 40 and Mainstream Top 40.
 It reached over a million in sales by July 2017 and 1.4 million by November 2017, and was the tenth-best-selling song of 2017 in the United States, selling 1.108 million copies within that year.
 The Recording Industry Association of America has certified the single four-times platinum for surpassing four million units.

-"I Don't Wanna Live Forever" peaked at number one in Sweden and reached the top five on many charts across Europe: it peaked at number two in Austria, Belgian Wallonia, the Czech Republic, Denmark, Germany, Greece, Norway, Portugal, and Switzerland; number three in Hungary; number four in Bulgaria, France, and Ireland; and number five in Italy and the United Kingdom.
-In Asia–Pacific, the song peaked at number two in Malaysia, number three in Australia, and number four in New Zealand.
-The single has been certified double diamond in Brazil; diamond in France and Poland; seven-times platinum in Australia and Canada; five-times platinum in New Zealand; four-times platinum in Norway; triple platinum in Denmark and Italy; double platinum in Spain, Sweden, and the United Kingdom; triple gold in Germany; and platinum+gold in Mexico.
+"I Don't Wanna Live Forever" made the top-five of the sales-and-streaming charts in several countries across Asia-Pacific and Europe, including the United Kingdom where it peaked at number five on the UK Singles Chart and was certified double platinum.
+As of 2024, it is Swift's tenth best-performer on the chart, with 1.3 million chart units.
+It was number-one for the last week of 2016 on the Swedish sales-and-streaming sale, and the song was certified double platinum in the country.